 Vaginal Birth vs. C-Section:

-During vaginal birth, the baby is exposed to the first beneficial strains of bacteria that seed the microbiome.
+During vaginal birth, the baby is exposed to the first beneficial bacterial strains that seed the microbiome.
 These initial strains are then nurtured and shaped by breastmilk, diet, and social and environmental factors throughout early development.

-Natural birth is associated with higher levels of strains of bifidobacteria and bacteroides, while C-section births are associated with greater percentages of strings from streptococcus, staphylococcus, and clostridia.
+Natural birth is associated with higher levels of strains of bifidobacteria and Bacteroides, while C-section births are associated with higher percentages of strains from Streptococcus, Staphylococcus, and Clostridia.

 Babies born by C-section miss this exposure, but techniques like “vaginal seeding” are gaining popularity to help introduce these helpful microbes.